cortinico/cortinico.github.io/_posts/2019-11-05-calling-the-kotlin-opensource-developers.md

 # Contacts

-If you're having problem or questions related to the Kotlin DevRoom, please join the [**#fosdem channel**](https://kotlinlang.slack.com/messages/fosdem) on the Kotlinlang Slack
+If you're having problems or questions related to the Kotlin DevRoom, please join the [**#fosdem channel**](https://kotlinlang.slack.com/messages/fosdem) on the Kotlinlang Slack
 ([sign up here](https://t.co/kwvW0nQzRf?amp=1)).

 # Acknowledgement

 I want to say thank you to [Eugenio Marletti](https://twitter.com/workingkills) and [Erik Hellman](https://twitter.com/ErikHellman) for supporting me with the DevRoom organization.
-Moreover I want to thank the Kotlin Community for supporting the DevRoom initial proposal and for making this project possible.
+Moreover, I want to thank the Kotlin Community for supporting the DevRoom initial proposal and for making this project possible.

 Looking forward to meeting you in Brussels 🇧🇪 next year!